Inuksuk Point (Enukso Point)

 But there is more than this.
 To a knowing eye, this seemingly simple stone setting can tell a lot more.
-Inuksuk might show a direction where one should go, it can tell that nearby are good hunting grounds or well-suited place for camp.
+Inuksuk might show a direction where one should go, it can tell that nearby are good hunting grounds or well-suited places for camp.
 Different forms and meanings give different names to inuksuit, for example, inuksuk pointing to a cache of food can be named inuksugait.

 Sometimes there is met a group of inuksuit and in such cases, this is not a beacon but rather a story told in stone.
 Unfortunately, in most cases, there is nobody left to translate these stories to modern people.

 Wonder of Inuksuk Point

-Although inuksuit are found throughout Canada’s Arctic and there are similar monuments in Iceland, Faroe Islands, and even India, there is one special place with more than 100 of inuksuit located over an area of few hectares – Inuksuk Point.
+Although inuksuit are found throughout Canada’s Arctic and there are similar monuments in Iceland, Faroe Islands, and even India, there is one special place with more than 100 inuksuit located over an area of few hectares – Inuksuk Point.

-This is small peninsula at the southwestern part of Baffin Island.
+This is a small peninsula in the southwestern part of Baffin Island.
 The sea here is receding – Earth crust here still "remembers" the heavy burden of the last glaciation and still is rising up.

 Even the oldest Inuit do not remember when these inuksuit were erected.
 It is known that in this place islanders living on Baffin Island embarked over the Foxy Channel to Southampton Island.

 Inuksuit of Enukso Point (Inuksuk Point) are registered as a national heritage in 1969.
 It is becoming a popular tourist destination.

 - Protecting the authenticity and integrity of inuksuit within the arctic milieu, Scott Heyes. Études/Inuit/Studies.
 Accessed 19.02.10.